abtheo/neural-population-decoding/readme.md

 ============================
 This is the code repository for the paper *Neural Population Decoding and Imbalanced Multi-Omic Datasets for Cancer Subtype Diagnosis*.

-The code for the Hierarchical Bayesian Network via Spiking Neural Network was forked from the implementation by Otto van der Himst for the paper *Bayesian Integration of Information Using Top-Down Modulated WTA Networks*, available at https://github.com/Grottoh/WTA-Network

 ## 1)  `preprocessing.py`
 First, we run this script to merge the omics data from the TCGA dataset into a single CSV file per cancer subtype, named `multi_omic.csv`.
-An
+An example is provided using the BRCA dataset.

     .
     ├── ...                     # Repository root level